ggtools/labouisse.com/_posts/2014-11-18-simple-monitoring-for-docker-part-2.md

 A bunch of things are worth noticing:

 1. The *Key* field is using a macro `{HOST.HOST}` that will be replaced by the Id of the host using the template
-1. The *Type of information* has been changed to *Numerice (float)* since the script returning a number of seconds with a fractional part
+1. The *Type of information* has been changed to *Numeric (float)* since the script returning a number of seconds with a fractional part
 1. The *Store value* field has be changed to *Delta (speed per second)* in order to have Zabbix computing the actual CPU consumption during a time period
 1. The *Units* and *Use custom multiplier* had been changed to display something nice : 1 second CPU consumtion in a 1 second would mean a CPU usage of 100% that is one fully occupied core